Clean Up, Recovery, and Longer Term Assistance Guide

 The offices of Grand County Natural Resources, Middle Park Conservation District, Natural Resources Conservation Service, and Colorado State Forest Service, among others, are here to help with land recovery and conservation.
 While land destruction can occur in a matter of moments, land recovery takes time.

 The loss of vegetation on land impacted by wildfires makes it prone to wind and water erosion.
 This ultimately affects water quality and sedimentation in downstream water sources.
 In areas that burned at high severity, many trees that are still standing may be a hazard to landowners.
 Depending on the fire’s intensity, the soil’s nutrients, biome, and physical properties may also be altered.
 Additionally, fire-impacted ecosystems are susceptible to post-fire invasion and establishment of noxious weeds, which compete with desired native forb, shrub, and tree species for space and nutrients.

 The natural resource management partners in the county are also looking into federal technical and financial assistance that will help with immediate needs related to watershed protection.
 Details on this program are still being discussed.
 That being said, there are still things you can do now to start the land recovery process.
-Seeding impacted soils with desired species is one such practice.
+Seeding impacted soils with desired species are one such practice.
 Seeding may be done up until the first perennial snow of the year (the first snow that sticks around).

 For additional assistance with natural resource concerns, contact:

 Inhaling ash can be harmful to your health, as ash can be caustic and can contain toxic substances from burned synthetic and hazardous materials as well as chemicals used to fight fire.
 Following these guidelines can help prevent ash inhalation:

 - Avoid getting ash into the air as much as possible.
 Do not use leaf blowers or take other actions that will put ash into the air.